krishhshah/AVPrivacy/README.md

 - Use a fast object detector (instead of an instance segmentor) and the depth values within the bounding box

 ![Segmentation Pipeline](assets/segmentation.png)

+### Initial Person Detection
+Initial person detection
+- Use a fast, pre-trained object detector
+- Specifically, a Faster R-CNN trained on the COCO dataset

+Depth-assisted segmentation
+- Consider the depth in the center of the bounding box
+- Allow pixels within a threshold of the center depth

+Aside: This technique can be extended beyond AVs, such as into extended reality (XR).
+We merge multiple camera views into one final output.

+### Head Localization Strategy
+- For AV applications, our primary goal is to anonymize faces.
+- Estimate the head’s region to be toward the top of the refined bounding box.
+- Based on manual observations, set a fixed value of 21%.

+### Optimization
+Processing every frame for detection and segmentation is still too expensive
+Observation: A person’s location and depth profile in the video is very similar across a few frames

+Solution: Perform full person detection and head localization on the first frame of a small “chunk”, or N frames
+- Frame 1: For each head in a frame, compute its center coordinates and depth profile (mean, standard deviation)
+- Frame 2…N:
+  - Leverage the stored depth profile from frame #1
+  - Include pixels in or closely around (account for minimal movement) the original bounding box
+  - Pixels that fall in the expected depth range of the depth profile are considered to be the head

+→ Skip the computationally intensive object detection on most frames.
+→ Improve performance and output FPS

 ## Facial Anonymization
 Make faces non-recognizable to humans while being fast and difficult to reverse.